 - What are the differences as to the application of this policy to undergraduate and graduate/professional students?

 In all cases, travel registration is the same for undergraduates, professional and graduate students.
 The application of the travel policy changes if the student is planning to travel to a destination listed on Duke’s Restricted Region List (“RRL”).
 All students must secure a wiaver of the restriction prior to departure.
 For Undergraduate students, this entails petitioning the Provost for a waiver.
 Directions on how to petition are found online at https://travel.duke.edu/restricted-regions-list/petition-instructions-ug.
-Graduate/Professional students do not have to petition but must read, sign and remit a "Restricted Regions List Acknowledgement of Risks and Waiver-Release" form to the Travel Policy Administrator prior to departure when visiting a destination on the RRL.
+Graduate/Professional students must read, agree to, sign and remit a "Restricted Regions List Acknowledgement of Risks and Waiver-Release" form to the Travel Policy Administrator prior to departure when visiting a destination on the RRL.
 Registering travel to a restricted destination initiates the process for Graduate students.
 You can also email the Travel Policy Administrator with your destinations, dates of travel and passport details (full name, citizenship and passport number).

 - If I am an international student and/or traveling to my home country am I subject to this policy?

 Yes, all students, regardless of origin, traveling with Duke Support are required to satisfy the student requirements detailed in the policy.
 All students, including International students, traveling abroad for personal reasons are not subject to this policy nor should they register personal travel.

 - Whom do I contact in an emergency while abroad?